About the Fire and Police Commission

 Disciplinary Appeals

-Members of the Fire and Police Departments may appeal to the Commission if they believe they have been unfairly dismissed, demoted, or suspended for more than five days.
-The Commission may sustain, modify, or reverse the Chief’s action.
+Members of the Fire and Police Departments and Department of Emergency Communications may appeal to the Commission if they believe they have been unfairly dismissed, demoted, or suspended for more than five days.
+The Commission may sustain, modify, or reverse the Chief’s or Director’s action.

 Citizen Complaints

-Citizens may file a complaint directly with the Police Department or Fire Department.
+Community members may file a complaint directly with the Police Department, Fire Department, or Department of Emergency Communications.
 In addition, the Fire and Police Commission has full authority to receive complaints and independently investigate and discipline department employees up to and including termination from employment for acts of misconduct.
-A person may file a complaint against an employee of the Fire or Police Department for specific acts of inappropriate conduct.
+A person may file a complaint against an employee of the Fire or Police Department or Department of Emergency Communications for specific acts of inappropriate conduct.
 Complaints can be initiated in writing, in person, by telephone, by fax, by e-mail, through the Commission website, and through recognized community referral organizations.
-The Commission also monitors complaints filed directly with the Police Department and Fire Department and reviews their completed investigations.
+The Commission also monitors complaints filed directly with the Police, Fire Departments and Department of Emergency Communications and reviews their completed investigations.

 Policy Oversight